alperengormez/alperengormez.github.io/_posts/2023-11-16-second-marathon.md

 Pace and heart rate all over the place!
 The average of all the splits is marked by the black cross.

 After the disappointing result, I wanted to train again, and this time more properly.
 I got a chest strap heart rate monitor to ensure more accurate and timely heart rate measurements.
 I also wanted to run at an easier pace this time, around 140 bpm.
-For my first marathon, I was running at 156 bpm.
+For my first marathon, I was running at 156 bpm during the "easy" runs.

 I then signed up for the Madison Marathon on November 12.
 That meant I had 26 weeks to train.
 With most marathon training plans spanning 16 to 20 weeks, I had plenty of time.
 I found a marathon training plan online.
 After some mile-to-km conversions and rounding up the numbers, I ended up with a previous version of the table below.
 Although rarely, I had to skip runs or adjust the daily volume.
 After 26 weeks my training looked like this: